mis350-s21/final-project-final_project_a_f/README.md

 >>>>>>> Stashed changes

-1- user must have to create account with his name, email,password,and phone number(optional here but mandatory when he/she check-out)
+- user must have to create account with his name, email,password,and phone number(optional here but mandatory when he/she check-out)
-2- each product(E-books) we will provide will have catigory type, description, book ID, picture of the book, quantity available, price, and customer reviews.
+- each product(E-books) we will provide will have catigory type, description, book ID, picture of the book, quantity available, price, and customer reviews.
 # aisha
-  3- create a model class for Product , categories, and customer with there attributes.
+  1- create a model class for Product , categories, and customer with there attributes.

-  4- create model class for purchase, inventory, and cart with there attributes.
+  2- create model class for purchase, inventory, and cart with there attributes.

-  5- create relationship with each entity.
+  3- create relationship with each entity.

+  4- add search by item or catigory

+  5- view the e-books catigories and items with price only.

 # fatima
-6-

-7-

-8-
+-

+-

+-

 # mshael
-9-

-10-

-11-
+-

+-

+-